nvda-es/devguides_translation/original_docs/nvdaPy3.md

 * Many add-ons not updated will no longer work.
 * Renamed modules.
-* Being careful about syntax differences.
+* Being careful about syntax and internal differences.

 ## Transition workflow